Reliable date formatting in Next.js

 }

-Pages in Next.js render as Server Components by default, so if we don't see a 'use client' directive in this file, we can be sure that the now variable is only created on the server side.
+Pages in Next.js render as Server Components by default, so if we don’t see a 'use client'

-The now prop that we're passing to BlogPostPublishedDate is an instance of Date that can naturally be serialized (opens in a new tab) by React.
+that can naturally be serialized by React.
 This means that we can pick it up in our component—both when executing on the server, as well as on the client.

-It's worth mentioning that the published date will now update based on the caching rules of the page, therefore if your page renders statically, you might want to consider introducing a revalidate (opens in a new tab) interval.
+It’s worth mentioning that the published date will now update based on the caching rules of the page, therefore if your page renders statically, you might want to consider introducing a revalidate

-There's an argument that you might even want to render an updated date on the client side—however, this approach comes with trade-offs.
-Since the final render now depends on your app's hydration, this can lead to a noticable "flicker" or layout shift as the content updates, affecting core web vitals like Largest Contentful Paint (LCP) (opens in a new tab) and Cumulative Layout Shift (CLS) (opens in a new tab).
+There’s an argument that you might even want to render an updated date on the client side—however, this approach comes with trade-offs.
+Since the final render now depends on your app’s hydration, this can lead to a noticable “flicker” or layout shift as the content updates, affecting core web vitals like Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS).
 Due to this, getting the initial render on the server side right might still be preferable.

 Are we done yet?